 Union members established a 3 percent dues rate.
-Deduct 3 percent of gross wages for the pay period and remit them to SEIU Healthcare Minnesota.
-Identify on your remittance to SEIU Healthcare Minnesota from which workers the deductions were taken and for which pay period.
+The maximum amount of dues that can be deducted per pay period is $36.46.
+Deduct 3 percent of gross wages for the pay period , but no more than the maximum amount, and remit them to SEIU Healthcare Minnesota.
+Identify on your remittance to SEIU Healthcare Minnesota which workers the deductions were taken from and for which pay period.

 Dues must be remitted to SEIU Healthcare Minnesota within 10 days after you make the deduction from the worker’s paycheck.
 Include an itemized statement with the remittance.